 Are you going to India for work?
 Then you need a business visa.
 Which variant is required depends, among other things, on the nature of the work performed.
 For a business trip an e-visa generally suffices.
-To enter into employment in India, you generally need to have a visa applied to your passport.
+To enter into employment in India, you generally need to have a visa stamped in your passport.

 Changes business visas India in 2019

 Starting 2019, the rules surrounding the business Indian visas (the so-called eBusiness type) have changed dramatically.
 The strict restrictions on the e-visa for business travellers have been largely lifted.
-Because of this, the necessity of a sticker-visa (which is applied to the passport) is a thing of the past for most business travellers.
-On this page you can read if you too can make use of the online “eBusiness” procedure, which allows for faster approvals, lower costs, and does not require physical visas to be delivered.
+Because of this, the necessity of a sticker-visa (which is stamped in the passport) is a thing of the past for most business travellers.
+On this page you can read if you too can make use of the online “eBusiness” procedure, which allows for faster approval, lower costs, and does not require physical visas to be delivered.

 Street view of Delhi, India